Molalla, Oregon: Transportation

 Molalla does not have a rail link within city limits anymore, although it was formerly served by the Oregon Pacific Railroad.
 The Oregon Pacific tracks now end at Liberal, 3 mi to the north.
 The closest Amtrak station is in Oregon City.

 Utilities

 Water and wastewater treatment are provided by the City of Molalla.
 Natural gas is provided by NW Natural and electricity is provided by Portland General Electric.

 Internet and Voice service provided by local cooperative Molalla Communications.

 Healthcare

-Molalla is served by Silverton Hospital in Silverton, Meridian Park Hospital in Tualatin and Willamette Falls Hospital in Oregon City.
+Molalla is served by the Providence Medical Group Clinic in Molalla, Legacy Medical Group Family Medicine in Molalla, Silverton Hospital in Silverton, Meridian Park Hospital in Tualatin and Willamette Falls Hospital in Oregon City.